About This Chapter

 25. Significant Figure: Definition, Examples & Practice Problems

-In this lesson you will learn about the concept of significant figures and you will learn to apply it to addition, subtraction, multiplication, and division.
-You will learn about what numbers are significant and why they are significant and how to deal with zeroes in a number.
-You will have an opportunity to practice what you learned with a number of quiz questions.
+In this lesson, you'll learn about the concept of significant figures and apply it to addition, subtraction, multiplication, and division.
+You'll learn what numbers are significant, why they are significant, and how to deal with zeroes in a number.

 26. Solubility in Chemistry: Definition & Properties